Creo, Creo Elements/Pro, Creo Elements/Direct, Pro/ENGINEER, CADDS 5 and CoCreate Hardware/Platform Support Policy

 In particular, main memory sizes greater than the minimum system requirements specified may be desirable for higher performance processors or for larger parts and assemblies.
 Swap space sizes greater than the minimum system requirements may be required for larger assemblies.
 These issues should be resolved between the customer and hardware partner.

 PTC certifies complete configurations (processor, graphics, operating system, etc.) provided by PTC's enterprise platform partners.
-We do not certify graphics cards by themselves.
 A certified configuration is one that PTC has thoroughly tested, specifically for the current release.

-To provide our customers with the benefits available in the latest technology, we continually enhance and improve our software.
-A configuration receives “Supported” status if it has been tested and certified with the previous software release.
+To provide our customers with the benefits available in the latest technology, PTC continually enhances and improves our software.
+A supported configuration is one that has been previously tested and certified for an earlier release.
 PTC expects that the current release will run without issue on this configuration, although it has not been specifically tested.

 PTC encourages customers to run the latest release of PTC software on fully-certified configurations.
 However, PTC Technical Support will provide assistance to customers using hardware that is neither certified nor supported according to the above definitions.
 Technical Support will use certified hardware that is in-house and that is similar to the hardware being used at the customer site.
 The following guidelines will be followed when assisting customers: